 - Image effect styles.

-- Stroke caps, arrows, dashes and stripes can be saved and reused as styles.
+- Stroke caps, arrows, dashes and stripes.

 - Stroke styles.

-- Brush styles, containing brush width.
+- Brush styles, containing brush width, profile and content.

 - Artistic brush styles.